-Visual styles are a feature of Windows Server 2003 and Windows XP and are supported by MMC 2.0.
+Visual styles are a feature of Windows and are supported by MMC 2.0.
 Your snap-in should support visual styles for improved user interface (UI) experience and consistency.

 When your snap-in supports visual styles, UI elements (such as dialog boxes) that are created by your snap-in will display in the visual style selected by the user.

 To support visual styles, create a manifest resource to your snap-in DLL.
 The manifest resource indicates that your snap-in uses Microsoft Common Control version 6 (Comctl32.dll) if it is available (otherwise, it uses an earlier version of Microsoft Common Control).

 The following sections provide information about how to support visual styles in your snap-in:

 - Reference the manifest file

 For more information and a list of additional steps necessary to support themes in MFC snap-ins, see Supporting Visual Styles in MFC Snap-ins.

 To support visual styles, your snap-in must have a manifest resource that uses the Microsoft Common Controls version 6.0 assembly.
 The manifest resource consists of XML.
 The manifest file is of the following format: